Lafayette-FSAE/scada/manual.md

 ### Subsystem Emulators

 In the absence of a fully integrated system, testing the CAN interface of a given subsystem can be a difficult task.
 For example, you may want one of the batteries to behave differently based on the state of the other one, but only have constructed a single prototype.
 The DashMan system may want to test the way it responds to a certain TSI state, but the last TSI board may have been fried do to a wiring error.
-And of course, you may be forced by unforseen circumstances to develop SCADA and all other subsystems remotely and while forbidden to come within six feet of the lab, the car, or eachother.
+And of course, you may be forced by unforeseen circumstances to develop SCADA and all other subsystems remotely and while forbidden to come within six feet of the lab, the car, or eachother.

 For such events, the 2020 team has begun work on a series of Subsystem Emulators, which are meant to be run either on the SCADA Pi or a separate CAN connected computer, and mimic the CAN interface of each subsystem.
-Each emulator should mimic its subsystems's Object Dictionay, SDO server, and Transmit PDO messages.
+Each emulator should mimic its subsystem's Object Dictionary, SDO server, and Transmit PDO messages.
 While not necessary, additional hardware like LEDs and buzzers would also be fun.

 ### Extra Ideas